Stronger Evidence for a Stronger DC

 What happened behind the scenes?

-The application is used by several different voucher programs, and each has slightly different questions.
-Instead of asking all applicants to answer all questions, we’ve arranged questions into modules.
-Applicants can more easily skip whole sections that do not apply to them.
-For example, if the applicant is applying for a federally funded voucher, they’ll complete the Federal Supplement.
-If they’re applying for a locally funded voucher, they’ll complete the Local Supplement.
+Several different voucher programs use the application, and each has slightly different questions.
+Instead of asking all applicants to answer all questions, we arranged questions into modules.
+Applicants can more easily skip whole sections that are not applicable to them.
+For example, if the applicant is applying for a federally funded voucher, they’ll complete the Federal Supplement module.
+If they’re applying for a locally funded voucher, they’ll complete the Local Supplement module.

 1 Being “matched” means a voucher is available and tentatively set aside for a resident.
 The resident still needs to apply to the DC Housing Authority to be approved for a voucher.
-Once approved, the resident will need to find a unit to accept the voucher before then moving in.
+Once approved, the resident will need to find a unit that accepts the voucher before moving in.